hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/index.md

     1. This will link you to the documentation page of Vite.
     2. *An **essential** skill of a programmer is to become comfortable with reading these pages. *
 2. Scroll down to “Scaffolding Your First Vite Project”
-    1. You can follow any of the installation methods listed, but we recommend running this single line in your VS Code terminal.
+    1. You can follow any of the installation methods listed, but we recommend running this single line in your VS Code terminal: `npm create vite@latest`
-3. In your terminal, run the following command: `npm create vite@latest`
     1. To open your terminal, you can find the button in the top bar of VS Code as shown below.
 You could also use the shortcut ``` Ctrl + Shift + ` ```  where the last symbol is “back-tick” which can be found below the Escape key.
     ![](img/new_terminal.jpg)
 4. Follow the instructions for the installation